zmike/zmike.github.io/_posts/2020-10-08-cache-harder.md

 What I am going to talk about, however, is the amount of hashing and lookups that I was doing.

-Let's take a look at some [flamegraphs](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html).
+Let's take a look at some [flamegraphs](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) for the scene that I was showing in my fps screenshots.

 [![split.png]({{site.url}}/assets/desc_profiling1/split.png)]({{site.url}}/assets/desc_profiling1/split.png)